synthesio/zconfig/README.md

 The first hook setup in the default processor, and the main feature of the library, is the configuration repository hook.
-The `Repository` is a struct holding a list of `Provider` and `Parser` interfaces used by the hook to set the values of the configuration struct.
+The `Repository` is a struct holding a list of `Provider` interfaces and `Parser` function used by the hook to set the values of the configuration struct.

 #### Provider